 Insider trading doesn't have a great connotation.

-Martha Stewart (or M. Diddy, as she was known in the slammer) and current halfway house resident (and former Enron CEO) Jeff Skilling are the usual suspects that come to mind.
-They’re seen as slimy and dishonest for making money on inside information.
+Martha Stewart (or M. Diddy as she was known in the slammer) and current halfway house resident (and former Enron CEO) Jeff Skilling are the usual suspects who come to mind.
+They're seen as slimy and dishonest for making money on inside information.

-But in reality, anytime a CEO, board member or management-level employee of a corporation buys shares of the company he or she works for, they’re often buying on information not yet widely known to the public.
-And contrary to popular belief, it isn’t (usually) a crime.
+But in reality, anytime a CEO, board member or management-level employee of a corporation buys shares of the company they work for, they're often buying on information not yet widely known to the public.
+And contrary to popular belief, it isn't (usually) a crime.

 When an insider changes their holdings in a company - that is to say, whenever they buy or sell any associated stocks, bonds or options - they must file a simple, two-page document (called a Form 4) with the Securities and Exchange Commission (SEC).
 This form is kept in a massive database on the SEC's website for anyone to see.

 The SEC database can be a treasure trove of useful information for the savvy investor because it hints at secrets the general public isn't privy to.